TheSeamau5/elm-check/README.md

 Now that we have our property and understand how it works, how do we check it?

-Simple, we use the `check` function.
+Simple, we use the `simpleCheck` function.

 `check` takes a list of properties and returns a string output.
 This output will tell you either that all tests have passed or it will lists the properties that have failed and point to the input that has made the property fail.